 Nicholas also accepts instructions from Legal Aid.

-Roger is an experienced junior with a broad commercial practice.
-He practices across all areas of commercial law, including banking and finance, corporate insolvency, securities, civil fraud, bankruptcy and general commercial litigation.
+Roger practices in commercial law and international arbitration.
+His commercial practice spans across banking and finance, corporate insolvency, securities, civil fraud, bankruptcy and general commercial litigation.
 His expertise also extends to land, trusts and contentious probate matters.

-Roger is a Fellow of the Chartered Institute of Arbitrators, and maintains a busy arbitration practice.
-He is frequently instructed both as a junior in high-stakes litigation and arbitrations, and as sole counsel in the High Court and the District Court.
+Roger is a Fellow of the Chartered Institute of Arbitrators and is experienced in international arbitration.
+He is frequently instructed as a junior in high-stakes litigation and arbitrations, and increasingly appears unled in the High Court and the District Court.

 Before joining the Bar, Roger qualified as a Solicitor in 2013 following his training at an international law firm.
-He has been recognized as a rising star in Commercial Disputes in the Legal 500 Asia-Pacific guide for the Hong Kong Bar.
+He is recognised as a Leading Junior in Commercial Disputes in the Legal 500 Asia-Pacific Guide on the Hong Kong Bar and as Up and Coming in Commercial Dispute Resolution in the Chambers & Partners Greater China Region Legal Guide 2024.

 Roger’s LinkedIn page can be found here.

 Brian Chok has a broad civil practice with strong emphasis on corporate, commercial, land, building management and construction disputes.
-In the commercial and corporate field, Brian has diverse experiences in handling contractual, and investment scheme disputes, as well as shareholders’ disputes involving breaches of directors’ duties and insolvency matters for individuals and corporate clients ranging from local family business to listed companies and conglomerate with strong ties and business portfolio in Mainland China and overseas.
+As regards his commercial and corporate practice, Brian has diverse experiences in handling contractual, and investment scheme disputes, as well as shareholders’ disputes involving breaches of directors’ duties and insolvency matters for individuals and corporate clients ranging from local family business to listed companies and conglomerate with strong ties and business portfolio in Mainland China and overseas.
+With a view to expanding connections and practising in the Greater Bay Area, Brian also passed the Guangdong-Hong Kong-Macao Greater Bay Area Legal Professional Examination in 2023 and the assessment in 2024.

 He has also frequently advised owners, Incorporated Owners, management companies and tenants on land matters such as tenancy and property ownership disputes including New Territories land, water seepage claims and procedural requirements and liabilities under the DMC and BMO.